 The site of the former main enclosure

 I imagined the castle of a local lord in the Middle Ages to be much smaller.
-However, it took me quite some time to pace the castle grounds which measure about 400 meters on each side.
+However, it took me quite some time to pace the castle grounds which measure about 400 metres on each side.

 A statue of Hatakeyama Shigetada (1164-1205), a descendant of the Chichibu clan and an influential retainer of the Kamakura Shogunate